Hit!

-Hit! is a 1973 action film directed by Sidney J. Furie and starring Billy Dee Williams and Richard Pryor.
+Hit! is a 1973 American action thriller film directed by Sidney J. Furie and starring Billy Dee Williams and Richard Pryor.
 It is about a federal agent trying to destroy a drug zone after his daughter dies from a heroin overdose.

 An alternate title for the film was Goodbye Marseilles.

-Plot summary
+Plot

 The film opens on two separate storylines intercut with each other.
 In Marseille, a man and his girlfriend board a yacht.
 He retrieves a bundle of opium attached to a sea buoy and delivers it to a man in a chateau who processes the opium into heroin.
 The chateau man transfers the processed heroin to the ringleader who takes it to the docks and hides the drugs inside bicycle frames designated for transport to the U.S. In Washington, D.C., Jeannie Allen gets picked up for school by her boyfriend.
 After school, Jeannie’s boyfriend buys some heroin and injects Jeannie with it.
 She has a fatal overdose.

 Nick Allen is horrified to visit his daughter's grave.
 He tracks down the drug dealer who sold the heroin and nearly beats him until the dealer convinces Nick that the real villains are the ones supplying him.
 The Director of Nick's unnamed federal agency offers his condolences over Jeannie’s death and suggests an easy assignment to get Nick’s mind off the tragedy.
 Nick suggests instead going after the head of the heroin ring.
 Nick’s supervisor wants nothing to do with the conversation and washes his hands of Nick.

 Nick assembles a team of outcasts by pressuring each in different ways.
 Agent Dutch Schiller is near retirement and frustrated that his violent tactics get drug pushers released back onto the streets.
 Nick convinces him to go to France and reconnoiter on the drug cartel.
 Nick offers an addict prostitute, Sherry Nielson, a daily supply of dope.
 He also enlists Barry Strong, a former military sniper by pressuring him on his unpaid taxes.
 Mike Willmer is a former Navy sailor whose wife was raped and killed by a junkie.
 Elderly Ida & Herman have mysterious backgrounds in clandestine operations and they had a son who died from drug addiction.

 The Director of Nick’s agency sends two goons, Carlin & Crosby, to assassinate Nick, but he escapes and hurries his team to a hideout in the fictitious coastal town of Hamilton Point, British Columbia.
 Dutch presents all the intelligence he’s gathered on the heroin operation and identifies nine targets, claiming that the cartel will collapse if they are killed.
 The team trains for a week before heading to Marseille where they carry out their operation.